How walkindb holds 100 000 concurrent walk-ins on a single €6 VPS

 Share-nothing file-per-instance architecture, no connection pool, Landlock + seccomp sandbox, and why the filesystem is the database of instances.

-Posted 2026-04-11 · 8 minute read
+Posted 2026-04-11 · 10 minute read

 walkindb runs one Go binary on one OVHcloud VPS.
-The VPS costs roughly €6 per month.
-With backups it's €7.20.
-The binary's resident memory, right now, in production, is 3.1 MB.
-The whole thing — including the landing page, the SDKs, the legal docs, a Cloudflare Pages deployment, and walkindb.com itself — costs around $107 per year end-to-end.
+The VPS costs roughly €6/month; with backups €7.20.
+The whole service — landing page, SDKs, legal docs, Cloudflare Pages deployment, and walkindb.com itself — costs around $107/year end-to-end.

 The honest framing: none of what follows is magic.
 It's what you get when you pick a problem that fits SQLite's shape and you aggressively refuse to add infrastructure.